Unit 2: EDA Modeling

 data_trn |> plot_boxplot("sale_price") # boxplot

-# the warning is due to the missing value for garage_area
+# The warning below is due to the missing value for garage_area

-# We see that on the next skim.
+# We'll see that on the next skim!

-# In a later code chunk we show how to resolve this by filter out NA temporarily
+# In a later code chunk we show how to resolve this by filtered out NAs temporarily

 data_trn |>